 Assessments and Evaluation

 U.S. higher education is unique in that it utilizes a multitude of assessments, projects, papers, and exams to demonstrate mastery of course objectives.
-The benefit of this is that students have several opportunities to influence their final grades and that they will interact with the knowledge presented in the course in different ways.
+Benefits of this system are that students have several opportunities to influence their final grades and that they will interact with the knowledge presented in the course in a variety of ways.

 Many international students, however, come from an educational background where midterms and final exams are the only requirements of their final grades.
 Other assignments, if any, are typically considered optional.
 Homework – as a professor in the U.S. might define it – is usually not assigned or evaluated.
 When students from these educational settings come to the U.S., they are often overwhelmed by the amount of work expected of them and have difficulty managing their time.
 This may result in panicked reactions and expressions of anxiety.
 In some instances, students who feel pressured to cut corners might resort to cheating.